Mellea

 Python not Prose The

 @generativedecorator turns typed function signatures into LLM specifications.
-Docstrings are prompts, type hints are schemas — no templates, no parsers. -
+Docstrings are prompts, type hints are schemas — no templates, no parsers.
+Learn more -

 -